 Hexagram 42益Increase

 Thunder below, wind above — thunder rising while wind helps it spread.
-The hexagram is the canonical instruction for the moment that supports giving: capital available to invest, authority that can be distributed, surplus the actor can redistribute.
-The practical question is not whether to act but in which direction the increase should flow, and whether the giving is sincere enough to be received without resistance.
+This is the hexagram for the season that supports giving: capital available to invest, authority that can be handed down, surplus you can redistribute.
+The live question is not whether to act but in which direction the increase should flow, and whether the giving is sincere enough to be received without resistance.

 60-second read

 Increase is the hexagram for the giving season.
 The statement is unusually direct: advantageous to have somewhere to go, advantageous to cross the great stream.
-The discipline is the right direction of redistribution — taking from above to give below, sharing the gain widely rather than hoarding it, and acting publicly enough that the increase reaches the people it was meant to reach.
+The discipline is getting the direction of redistribution right — taking from above to give below, sharing the gain widely instead of hoarding it, and acting publicly enough that the increase reaches the people it was meant for.
 Read with the Xiang's prescription — seeing good, transfer to it; having faults, correct them — the hexagram names the moment when generous action and self-correction are the same work.

 The hexagram